|BACK | Key Success Factors | IT for Business | people issues in IT | other articles on IT | My IT Strategy | Download articles|

 People and Process Issues in ERP Implementation

-case story of how a failed PeopleSoft HR ERP Implementation which had
+This is a real life case story of how a failed PeopleSoft HR ERP Implementation

 dissatisfaction with the software

 and the consultants who had implemented the software.
 There was no

 reliability of data and reports.
 In spite of having a world renowned HR